Case studies

 A Joint Communication Strategy for biosecurity in the north

-Boxing Clever developed a Joint Communication Strategy for the Northern Australia Biosecurity Initiatives (for implementation by the governments of Australia, Northern Territory, Queensland and Western Australia with industry partners Plant Health Australia and Animal Health Australia) as well as a Communication Action Plan for the Department and an Indigenous Ambassador Strategy.
+Boxing Clever developed a Joint Communication Strategy for the Northern Australia Biosecurity Initiatives (for implementation by the governments of Australia, Northern Territory, Queensland and Western Australia with industry partners Plant Health Australia and Animal Health Australia).
+We also did a Communication Action Plan and an Indigenous Ambassador Strategy for the Department.

-The strategy defined audiences based on their relationship with the north.
-Working from four categories: live, farm, work or visit – enabled us to tailor messages and channels and communicate about biosecurity when it most mattered.
+The strategy defined audiences based on their relationship with the north: live, farm, work or visit.
+This enabled us to tailor messages and channels and communicate more specifically about biosecurity when it most mattered.

-Our Director Anne Wickham presented the strategy to the overarching Reference Group who endorsed it at the meeting.
+Our Director Anne Wickham presented the strategy to the Australian Government’s overarching Reference Group who endorsed it at the meeting.

 PR, communication and media strategy

-Boxing Clever played a key support role to the National Mental Health Commission during its first three years.
+Boxing Clever played a key role supporting the success of the National Mental Health Commission during its first three years.
 Our advice and assistance spanned media and stakeholder engagement and strategy development for major projects and alliances, speechwriting for the Chair Professor Allan Fels, and developing written and digital content.

 Highlights included launching two Annual Report Cards on Mental Health and Suicide Prevention, and the 700-page National Review of Mental Health Programmes and Services the Commission delivered to the Australian Government.
 We’re also proud of our contribution towards increasing understanding of mental illness having achieved thousands of articles in concert with the Commission that reached millions of Australians.